greatscottgadgets/bucatini/README.md

-# Bucatini: a soft-PIPE PHY for FPGA SerDes
+# Bucatini: a soft PIPE PHY for FPGA SerDes

-_Bucatini_ is a noodly gateware layer capable of transforming an FPGA SerDes into a PIPE PHY, allowing you to use existing e.g. PCI-e or USB3 gateware without an expensive, discrete PHY.
+**Bucatini** is a noodly gateware layer capable of transforming an FPGA SerDes into a PIPE PHY, allowing you to use existing e.g. PCI-e or USB3 gateware without an expensive, discrete PHY.
 Like its namesake, Bucatini is designed to be a flexible, soft PIPE with a pleasant mouthfeel.